Phanabani/phanas-loopster/README.md

 ### Beat string

 The "17:01" is what I call a beat string (for lack of a better term).
-It's a string representing bars:beats:ticks, and ticks and beats may be omitted.
+The beat string is a string representing bars:beats:ticks, and ticks and beats may be omitted.
+In the example, "17:01" means "the song ends at bar 17, beat 1", so 16 full bars of music.

 Ticks are tied to the PPQ / tick division (parts-per-quarter[-note]).
 A common PPQ is 96, so you'll have 96 ticks per beat.

 This beat string is used to tell Phana's Loopster how long your song is WITHOUT the tail (which includes reverb, delays, release times and all that).
 Just tell us how long your song is, and we'll handle the looping for you!

 ### Technical details